 Second, when I used it on tomato and cucumber seedlings, I found that an animal — probably a skunk — dug up the plants thinking that there must be something good’n fishy to eat buried in the ground .

 Let me tell you, it’s kind of sad to see a newly planted seedling pulled out of the ground.
 So if you have animals around that will enjoy the smell, you might not want to use this fertilizer … or at least use the seaweed only version.

-Another product that is pretty popular is Alaska Fish Fertilizer.
+An alternative to Neptune’s that is pretty popular is Alaska Fish Fertilizer.
 I haven’t tried it, but you may want to look into it.
 I hesitate to try a product when I can’t easily figure out who manufactures it.

 Other articles you might find interesting: